rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 }
 ```

-In this case we still unwrap the `argv` in single args, but our input is a `beam.Term`.
+In this case we still unwrap the `argv` into single args, but our input is a `beam.Term`.
 The change
 to support that is literally one line.

 ```diff